binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   * Etc
 * Taking the confidential business and client information from the "Starting with the 30,000' view" chapter, we can solidify these concepts into forms such as:
   * Email, Web, Data-store servers and of course the data on them
-  * You could even convey this to individuals PCs and other devices which may be carrying this sort of confidential information on them, also Mobile devices are a huge risk (see the Mobile chapter of [Fascicle 2](https://leanpub.com/holistic-infosec-for-web-developers-fascicle2-mobile-iot))
+  * You could even convey this to individuals PCs and other devices which may be carrying this sort of confidential information on them, also mobile devices are a huge risk (see the Mobile chapter of [Fascicle 2](https://leanpub.com/holistic-infosec-for-web-developers-fascicle2-mobile-iot))

 More than likely this is an incomplete list for your domain, as I have merely given you a starting point.
 Use you critical thinking skills and populate the rest, or come back to the process as additional assets enter your mind.